bunion removal treatment surgery minimally invasive

 The effects of the local anaesthetic may last for some time, causing your foot to feel numb for 24-48 hours.
 You may also experience pain or swelling post-procedure and we advise resting with your leg raised and using pain relief such as paracetamol as required.

-We encourage patients to walk on the treated foot to help it to heal in the correct position.
+We encourage patients to walk on the treated foot to help it heal in the correct position but it is still important to elevate the foot when resting as this will help to reduce swelling

 Bunion Surgery Results